rust-lang/book/src/ch17-00-async-await.md

 sometimes print some string data instead.
 That is *definitely* not what we want!

-We also cannot cancel `read_non_blocking`: once it has started, it will run till it finishes unless the whole program stops.
+We also could not cancel `read_non_blocking`: once it has started, it will run till it finishes unless the whole program stops.

 What we really want to be able to write is something much more direct, like we would write in blocking code, but with the benefits of getting the data when it